 Key findings include:

-• Without free two-day shipping, Amazon Prime users will cancel their membership: 82 percent of buyers who had a specific goal in mind also demanded speedy, free shipping.
+• Without free two-day shipping, Amazon Prime users will cancel their membership: 82% of buyers who had a specific goal in mind also demanded speedy, free shipping.
 Customers are likely purchasing a retail brand’s products on Amazon simply because they have better shipping options, sometimes within only one hour.

-• People really use Amazon to shop for very specific items: 57 percent of buyers on Amazon are looking for a specific product, and 63 percent of all shoppers already know what they want before they start shopping.
-Potential customers aren’t browsing Amazon, and they are 25 percent more likely to purchase branded products from the e-commerce site.
+• People really use Amazon to shop for very specific items: 57% of buyers on Amazon are looking for a specific product, and 63% of all shoppers already know what they want before they start shopping.
+Potential customers aren’t browsing Amazon, and they are 25% more likely to purchase branded products from the e-commerce site.